NREL/OpenStudio-user-documentation/docs/getting_started/GettingStarted.md

 ## Introductory Tutorial

+The tutorial below was created before the grid view was added to the Space Types and Thermal Zones tabs.
+Grid view allows you to view and edit more than one space type or thermal zone at a time.
+[Learn more about the OpenStudio Application interface and grid view.](../next_steps/openstudio_application_interface.md)

-SketchUp Plug-in—Building Envelope
+### SketchUp Plug-in—Building Envelope
+For additional information on the SketchUp Plug-in interface go to the [SketchUp Plug-in Interface](../next_steps/sketchup_plugin_interface.md) section.

 <iframe width="640" height="360" src="http://www.youtube.com/embed/wzzY_W2WELo?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>

 *Above: This video shows you how to choose a template and create your building envelope.
 It uses the OpenStudio SketchUp Plug-in.*

-SketchUp Plug-in—Space Types and Thermal Zones
+### SketchUp Plug-in—Space Types and Thermal Zones

 <iframe width="640" height="360" src="http://www.youtube.com/embed/8LTexVna_vw?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>

 *Above: This video shows you how to assign space types, thermal zones, and thermostats to the spaces in your model.
 It uses the OpenStudio SketchUp Plug-in.*

-Site, Facility, and Basic Run
+### Site, Facility, and Basic Run

 <iframe width="640" height="360" src="http://www.youtube.com/embed/tgeepiBltJI?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>

 *Above: This video goes into the OpenStudio application, adds weather data, shows the outline view in the facility tab, and runs a simulation with ideal air loads.*

-Space Types, Internal Loads, and Schedules
+### Space Types, Internal Loads, and Schedules

 <iframe width="640" height="360" src="http://www.youtube.com/embed/PCcxruCaZO0?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>

 *Above: This video demonstrates how you can inspect, alter, and apply resource objects in OpenStudio.*

-Constructions, Materials, and the Building Component Library (BCL)
+### Constructions, Materials, and the Building Component Library (BCL)

 <iframe width="640" height="360" src="http://www.youtube.com/embed/8KdVvBds_30?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>

 *Above: This video shows you how to obtain construction and material objects from the Building Component Library and load them into your current model.*

-HVAC—Zone Equipment, Air Loops, and Plant Loops
+### HVAC—Zone Equipment, Air Loops, and Plant Loops

 <iframe width="640" height="360" src="http://www.youtube.com/embed/DKLnZaNoRX0?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>

 *Above: This video shows you how to add HVAC systems.
 It introduces the variable and scripts tabs and runs a simulation with the resulting model.*

-Service Hot Water
+### Service Hot Water

 <iframe width="640" height="360" src="http://www.youtube.com/embed/jUJhi6YH51E?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>